jess-soler/jess-soler/README.md

 # HelloWorld! 👋

 ## About Me
-- 🔭 I’m currently working on a Mars Rover simulation through the NASA NE Space Grant program.
+- 🔭 I’m working on a Mars Rover simulation through the NASA NE Space Grant program.
+- 📒I'm integrating hardware (barcode scanner) to automate the entry process of my library database app.
-- 🌱 I'm currently collaborating on an Aquaponics sensor project.
+- 🌱 I'm collaborating on an Aquaponics sensor project.
-- 🛡️ I’m currently learning Kali Linux.
+- 🛡️ I’m learning ethical hacking with Kali Linux.
 - 🎓 I am a Sophmore at WNCC working on my BS in Computer Science with a 4.0 GPA.
 - 📫 My LinkedIn: https://www.linkedin.com/in/jessica-soler-80233a155/
 - ⚡ Fun fact: I am a stay-at-home mom and I like to play the drums.